Mitsubishi Ki-51

-The Mitsubishi Ki-51 (Army designation "Type 99 Assault Plane"; Allied nickname "Sonia") was a light bomber/dive bomber in service with the Imperial Japanese Army during World War II.
+The Mitsubishi Ki-51 (Army designation "Type 99 Assault Plane"; Allied reporting name Sonia) was a light bomber/dive bomber in service with the Imperial Japanese Army during World War II.
 It first flew in mid-1939.
 Initially deployed against Chinese forces, it proved to be too slow to hold up against the fighter aircraft of the other Allied powers.
 However, it performed a useful ground-attack role in the China-Burma-India theater, notably from airfields too rough for many other aircraft.
 As the war drew to a close, the Japanese began using them in kamikaze attacks.
-Total production was around 2,385 units.
+Total production was around 2,385.

+In 1941, Manchuria Aircraft Company produced a prototype Ki-71, which had its engine replaced with a Ha-112 and its fixed landing gear changed to retractable ones in order to improve performance.
+However, the performance improvement was not as great as expected, and the prototype was never put into practical use.

+The Ki-51 was used from the latter part of the Second Sino-Japanese War through the entire Pacific War, and were active in a wide range of locations from mainland China to the southern front (Malay Peninsula, Indonesia, Burma, New Guinea, Philippines, etc.).
+Positive traits of the Ki-51 included high low-altitude maneuverability, good takeoff and landing performance from rough ground, and good maintainability, making the Ki-51 a highly practical aircraft that could withstand heavy use on the battlefield.
+In the latter half of the war losses increased as the basic design was undeniably outdated.
+When compared to late war fighters, it had relatively low horsepower and slow speed.
+Also, like other Japanese Army aircraft, it was a combat aircraft with a relatively mediocre bomb load and armament.